 Can I insert an informed consent into the beginning of my survey?

 Regardless of the survey tool that you’re using, you can insert an informed consent into the beginning of your survey.

 Once you determine your consent’s verbiage, usually dictated by your IRB panel or by your doctoral advisor, you can easily insert a yes/no or multiple choice question at the beginning of your survey, listing your response options as ‘yes, I consent to participate in this study’ and ‘no, I do not consent to participate in this study.’

 You can then program disqualification logic into the response choices to disqualify anyone who indicates that they do not give their consent to participate in the study, thus routing them out of the survey.

 What is the minimum age I can survey without parental consent?

-Because Centiment doesn’t allow PII (personally identifiable information) to be collected, we can allow researchers to survey children as young as 13 without parental consent under COPPA (Federal Trade Commission, p 2).
+Each country has specific legal minimums regarding survey participation.
+Within the United States, we can allow researchers to survey children as young as 13 without parental consent under COPPA (Federal Trade Commission, p 2).